READOUT: Acting Secretary of Labor Su announces publication of sample employment agreements for domestic workers, employers in Los Angeles

 News Release

-Learn more about the Wage and Hour Division, including its search tool to learn if you are owed back wages collected by the division.
-For confidential compliance assistance, employees and employers can call the agency’s toll-free helpline at 866-4US-WAGE (487-9243), regardless of where they are from.
+Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
+Employers and workers can call the division confidentially with questions regardless of their immigration status.
+The department can speak with callers in more than 200 languages through the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
 Help ensure hours worked and pay are accurate by downloading the department’s Android and iOS Timesheet App for free in English or Spanish.

 Agency